Need a new heating system?

 - We're certified:

 Picture this – it’s a cold winter day.
 You’ve cuddled up on the sofa with a soft blanket and a nice cup of tea, enjoying the warmth inside your home.
 You probably have your central heating to thank for that comfort and protection from the chill outside.
-Maybe you’re just wondering how it all works, or maybe you want to know what types of central heating systems there are.
-Well, read on!
+Maybe you’re just wondering how it all works, or perhaps you want to know what types of central heating systems there are.
+Well, then read on!
 This article is for you.

 If that sounds like you – you’re in luck!
 This article has the answers.

 Wet systems are the most popular type of central heating in the UK, used by over 90% of households.